-Nursery (Antarctica Class)
+Nursery (Antarctica/Arctic Class)

 Dean Field Nursery is open 8:40am – 3:00pm, Monday – Friday and the aim is to meet every child’s unique potential and develop confident children so they are ready to tackle any challenges when they embark on their school journey.
 Miss Fitzpatrick, Mrs Robertshaw and Miss Rhodes make learning exciting for all children by providing stimulating activities and a safe and warm environment for all children to flourish.